lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Use the Online Store can for low latency, real-time inference use cases
 - Use the Offline Store can be used for training and batch inference.

+#### SageMaker Autopilot & Jumpstart
+- Create classification and regression models quickly and easily
+- Learn about SageMaker features and capabilities through curated 1-click solutions
+- Run example notebooks, and pretrained models that you can deploy.

+#### SageMaker Experiments and Reinforcement Learning
+- Experiment management and tracking.
+- Use the tracked data to reconstruct an experiment,
+- Incrementally build on experiments conducted by peers
+- Trace model lineage for compliance and audit verifications.
+- Maximize the long-term reward that an agent receives as a result of its actions using RL

+#### Amazon Augmented AI
+- Build the workflows required for human review of ML predictions.
+- Supports image, text or custom analysis jobs

 ---

 ## Deployment Tools